GGROUP14/Final_year_project/README.md

 Objectives:

-To develop an AI-powered attendance and surveillance system for schools and colleges.
+-To develop an AI-powered attendance and surveillance system for schools and colleges.

-To allow faculty to mark attendance manually through an easy-to-use GUI.
+-To allow faculty to mark attendance manually through an easy-to-use GUI.

-To detect students marked absent but found outside the classroom using face recognition.
+-To detect students marked absent but found outside the classroom using face recognition.

-To raise real-time alerts for students outside without permission.
+-To raise real-time alerts for students outside without permission.

-To integrate class period timings and automatically handle breaks and schedule changes.
+-To integrate class period timings and automatically handle breaks and schedule changes.

-To ensure each student is only alerted once per class period.
+-To ensure each student is only alerted once per class period.

-To allow teachers to give permission for students to be outside when needed.
+-To allow teachers to give permission for students to be outside when needed.